 5. There is one point person everyone knows

-She holds the key to the city.
-From your mom, to your dad, to the vendors, to your little brother who is tasked with making sure Aunt Karen gets on the shuttle to the church.
+She holds the key to the city – from your mom, to your dad, to the vendors, to your little brother who is tasked with making sure Aunt Karen gets on the shuttle to the church, she knows it all.
 One person holds the key to all the details, all the plans and all the answers about YOUR wedding.
 The two of you have been over every inch of your wedding so that she knows it inside and out.
 The two of you practically share a brain, really.
 She knows EVERYTHING about your wedding.
 Who else can say that?
 Your wedding coordinator or wedding planner will always work with your best interest in mind.

 7. She has your budget on lock-down

 It’s really easy for the budget to get out of control once you start finding the things you really love and seeing how much it all costs.
 Your wedding planner or wedding coordinator will be able to guide you in the right direction when it comes to what’s in your budget.
 You’ll set your priorities with her and she can help you make decisions based on what’s important to you and keeps you within your budget.